Linux 软件免费装

 Does it work with WooCommerce, Yoast, Rank Math, ACF, BuddyPress, and The Events Calendar?

 Yes.
-Easy MCP AI ships with first-party tool sets for WooCommerce (37 tools — products, orders, customers, coupons, reports, shipping, webhooks), Advanced Custom Fields (ACF) (6 tools), The Events Calendar (10 tools), BuddyPress (10 tools), Yoast SEO, Rank Math, and All in One SEO (AIOSEO).
+Easy MCP AI ships with first-party WooCommerce AI tool sets: WooCommerce (46 tools — products, orders, customers, coupons, reports, shipping, webhooks), Advanced Custom Fields (ACF) (6 tools to get and update ACF fields and ACF field groups on posts, users, and terms), The Events Calendar (10 tools), BuddyPress (10 tools), Yoast SEO, Rank Math, and All in One SEO (AIOSEO).
 Each integration only loads if the underlying plugin is active, and each tool group can be toggled individually under Easy MCP AI → Plugin Integrations.

-How do I connect Semrush, DataForSEO, Google Analytics, and Search Console?
+How do I connect Semrush, DataForSEO, Google Analytics, and Google Search Console?

 Go to Easy MCP AI → External Data.
 Each service has its own section:

-• Semrush — paste your API key, click Test, then toggle the 13 Semrush tools you want enabled.
+• Semrush — paste your API key, click Test, then toggle the 13 keyword research and SEO tools you want enabled.

-• DataForSEO — enter your account login + API password, click Test, then enable the 8 DFS tools.
+• DataForSEO — enter your account login + API password, click Test, then enable the 8 DFS tools including on-page SEO audits and SERP tools.

 • Google Analytics 4 — upload a Google Cloud service-account JSON, set the default GA4 property id.